-12.6 NFWI Board of Trustees
+14.6 NFWI Board of Trustees

-The NFWI Board of Trustees is a panel of members who are democratically elected every two years at the Annual Meeting to lead the organisation as a whole.
+The NFWI Board of Trustees is a panel of members who are democratically elected every two years to lead the organisation as a whole.
 Our Board of Trustees and staff are committed to maintaining the WI's core values, acting as stewards for the organisation's resources and shaping the organisation for generations of women to come.

-12.7 NFWI Annual Meeting
+14.7 NFWI Annual Meeting

-The NFWI Annual Meeting takes place at a different venue each year.
+The NFWI Annual Meeting takes place every year and is held at a different venue once every two years.
 At the NFWI Annual Meeting, the public affairs resolutions are voted on by delegates and, if applicable, any changes to the NFWI Board of Trustees are announced.